SophieLAPIDOC/sophielapidoc.github.io/docs/initial-setup.md

 * A required software component did not install correctly.
 * A required software component is not up to date.

-Once you see a list of dogs, uccess!
+Once you see a list of dogs, success!
 You are now ready for your [first tutorial](quick-start.md).